tompatros/lightning-apex-proxy/README.md

 apexProxy.call(action, params, 'doSuccessStuff', 'doErrorStuff', 'COMPONENT');
 ```

-Any component handling ApexProxyApplicationEvent will receive the event with:
+Any component handling ApexProxyComponentEvent will receive the event with:

 * title = 'doSuccessStuff' (or 'doErrorStuff')
 * data = the response of the method